Pina Bausch Zentrum

 GERMANY

-In response to Boris Charmatz’ sentiment that dance is everywhere, the building and surrounding site offer a proof of concept on home turf.
+In response to Boris Charmatz’s sentiment that dance is everywhere, the building and surrounding site offer a proof of concept on home turf.
 The PBZ is an agile architecture of infrastructure, both raw and refined, and responsive to needs as they happen.

-The cantilevered Ballettsaal (Ballet Hall) facing north acts as a canopy to the front door.
+The cantilevered Ballettsaal facing north acts as a canopy to the front door.
 A café hangout below has lighting and simple rigging that can be used for informal performances off the street.
 The adjacent historic plaza that connects the front doors of the Schauspielhaus and PBZ can be taken over for larger public events and festivals.

-Die Küche (The Kitchen) just beyond the entry is the social hub of the PBZ where artists and audiences mix day and night.
+Die Küche just beyond the entry is the social hub of the PBZ where artists and audiences mix day and night.
 Flexible seating including informal lounge areas and communal dining are organized around a large central bar that straddles old and new and provides a discreet connection to below ground kitchen support.

-The Performance Courtyard is a communal hub for collaborative work and socializing, an outdoor expansion of Die Küche and a multi-level performance space.
+The Performance Courtyard is a hub for collaborative work and socializing, an outdoor expansion of Die Küche and a multi-level performance space.
 It is ringed by catwalks and equipped with rigging and lighting for outdoor performance.
-A retractable fabric canopy can be seasonally deployed to passively warm and shade the space for year round use.
+A retractable fabric canopy can be deployed to passively warm and shade the space for year round use.

-The Multifunktionsraum (Multi-function space) is a raw space isolated for sound with retractable shades for light and view control, a robust technical grid for rigging and lighting, and retractable doors that open to connect into the Performance Courtyard and the River Plaza.
+The Multifunktionsraum is a raw space isolated for sound with retractable shades for light and view control, a robust technical grid for rigging and lighting, and retractable doors that open to connect into the Performance Courtyard and the River Plaza.
 Sheltered by a bi-fold hanger door, the River Plaza has plug-in infrastructure for power and lighting.
 The covered entry plaza, lobby, courtyard, Multifunktionsraum, and River Plaza open onto one another with large scale operable hanger doors to make one continuous space from Bundesallee Street to the river.

 Project information